trchopan/chop.dev/content/posts/my-journey-configuring-editors--featuring-vim-neovim-/index.md

 Implement new architecture for plugins system, make it become more modular and introduce the support for Lua language as its main language for plugins.

-Both Neovim and Vim support all the programming languages.
+Both Neovim and Vim support all the programing languages.

 For Neovim, it is built in with great support for Language Server Protocol, For Vim you have to configure them a little bit with plugins.